iWriteGigs

 Question #55

-C Inform the client that he will not experience any electrical shock.
+A Inform the client that he will experience only mild electrical shock.

 Question #57